dwp/snapshot-sender/README.md

 # snapshot-sender

-Sends JSON-L snapshots to Crown
+Sends JSON-L snapshots to Crown via a HTTPS receiver (i.e. NiFi)

 ## Makefile targets

-`generate-developer-certs` - One-time activity to generate temporary local certs and stores for the local developer containers to use

 A Makefile wraps some of the gradle and docker-compose commands to give a more unified basic set of operations.
 These can be checked by running: